 Welcome to Rosemead Preparatory School & Nursery, Dulwich, a co-educational day prep school for children aged 2 ½ to 11.

-- To encourage confidence from a young age, preparing them for the next stages of their own brilliant futures
+- To encourage confidence from a young age, preparing children for the next stages of their own brilliant futures

 - To meet the intellectual, physical and emotional needs of each child and embrace excellence across the curriculum